giftyemefatechhub/sustainableproject/round/2023/weekly-log.md

 **Lectures**

-During this week you shall review the pre recored lectures that also have reading instructions.
+During this week you shall review the pre recorded lectures that also have reading instructions.

-* Lecture 11 - Static code analysing and metrics
+* Lecture 11 - Static code analyzing and metrics

 **Work**

 * Run metrics on your A02 code, anything to fix before submission?
 * Deadline to submit A02.
-* Start working on report for A03.
+* Start working on the report for A03.